Esri/raster2gpkg/README.md

 #raster2gpkg

 This is a Python based Geoprocessing tool that loads jpeg or png images to a GeoPackage.
+You should consider moving to ArcGIS 10.5 or Pro 1.2 where a GeoPackage image loading GP tool is part of the install.

 ## Features